containers/crun-vm/README.md

 # The `crun-qemu` OCI runtime

-This is an **experimental** [OCI Runtime] that enables `podman run` to work with VM images.
+This is an **experimental** [OCI Runtime] that enables Podman to run VM images.
 The objective is to make running VMs (in simple configurations) as easy as running containers.

 ## Building the runtime